BLavery/STM32F407VG-Arduino/README.md

 This is an interim project for getting the $10 STM32F407VG Cortex-M4 Chinese board up and running on official STM32 core for Arduino IDE.
 This chip has a massive 1024k of flash and zillions of GPIO.
 The board is a breakout with zero frills.
 (On mine, the board maker has trouble spelling their own brand name.
 Expect other brandings maybe?)

-The STM32 core project currently does not have support for this chip.
+The STM32 core project currently does not have support for this '407VG board.
+(Only STM's full functionality '407VG Discovery Board.)
 The variant listed here can be patched in to your copy of the core files.
 Current core base is 1.4.
 If/when an official support is released in a later core version, then this variant here becomes obsolete!

 ## Installation: